-3 most common reasons behind the problem of ice formation on AC are:
+3 most common reasons behind the ice formed on my air conditioner are:

 Dirty air filter

 Dirty air filter of your air conditioner hampers airflow over the cooling coils or evaporator coils.
 Constant air flow inside your AC maintains the temperature of the cooling coil above freezing point.
 But when this air flow gets restricted by the clogged air filter, the cooling coil gets too cold.
 This phenomena later causes the moisture in the room to condense on the coil and freeze.
 The frost developed over the coil further reduces the airflow and eventually the AC stops cooling completely.
 To prevent this problem of ice formation on AC, clean the air filter of your AC from time to time.

 Here’s some Air Filters that acts as Air Purifiers as well available online:

 - Nirvana Being Nanotech Split (Wall-Mounted) AC Filter